 Sushi at Sea

 Savor a grown-up meal at Izumi (a la carte pricing), where the fish is fresh and there's a nice table for two apart from other diners.
-Among the menu's signature rolls, we loved the Truffle Creamy Lobster Tempura Roll.
+Among the menu's signature rolls, the Truffle Creamy Lobster Tempura Roll is particularly scrumptious.

 Check out the Views from Two70